Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Periodic Orbits

 In this section of our study, we employ the periodic orbit classification method proposed by Janna Levin et al.\cite{Levin:2008mq} to investigate the properties of periodic orbits around BHs.
 This classification method uses three integers ($z, w, v$) to define a rational parameter $q$, where $q$ is expressed as

-here, $\Delta \phi$ is defined by equation \eqref{33}, and $z$, $w$, and $v$ represent the zoom number, whirl number, and vertex number of the orbit, respectively.
-According to Eqs. \eqref{17} and \eqref{19}, the above expression can be rewritten as label{44}
+here, $\Delta \phi$ is defined by Eq. \eqref{35}, and $z$, $w$, and $v$ represent the zoom number, whirl number, and vertex number of the orbit, respectively.
+Combining the geodesic differential equation, the above equation can be written as

-Next, by selecting appropriate values for parameter $\alpha$ and charge $Q$, we will plot the relationship between the rational number $q$, energy $E$, and angular momentum $L$ according to the formula mentioned above.
+Next, by selecting appropriate values of the parameter $\alpha$ and charge $Q$, we plot the relationship diagrams of rational number $q$ vs $E$ and $q$ vs $L$ based on the above equations.
 As can be seen from the analysis results in Figs.\ref{j} and \ref{k}, the parameter $\alpha$ and charge $Q$ significantly impact the energy and angular momentum of particle trajectories.
 Specifically, as parameter $\alpha$ and charge $Q$ increase, the energy and angular momentum of the evolving particle trajectories show a decreasing trend.
-Furthermore, it is noteworthy that under the same rational number $q$, both RN black holes ($Q=0.5, \alpha=0$) and charged black holes within the 4D-EGB gravity theory exhibit lower energy and angular momentum characteristics compared to the Schwarzschild black hole case (represented by the blue solid line).
-These distinguishing features provide potential theoretical grounds for differentiating black hole types using the properties of periodic orbits.
+Furthermore, it is noteworthy that under the same rational number $q$, both RNBH ($Q=0.5, \alpha=0$) and charged BH within the 4D-EGB gravity theory exhibit lower energy and angular momentum characteristics compared to the Schwarzschild BH case (represented by the blue solid line).
+These distinguishing features provide potential theoretical grounds for differentiating BH types using the properties of periodic orbits.

-To plot the periodic trajectories of the particle, we provide the numerical values for energy $E$ and angular momentum $L$ corresponding to different rational numbers $q$ in Table \ref{table1} and Table \ref{table2}.
-Based on the data analysis, it can be concluded that under the condition of a fixed parameter $q$, Schwarzschild black holes exhibit the maximum values for both energy $E$ and angular momentum $L$.
+In order to plot the periodic orbital trajectories of the particle, we provide the numerical values for energy $E$ and angular momentum $L$ corresponding to different rational numbers $q$ in Table \ref{table1} and Table \ref{table2}.
+Based on the data analysis, it can be concluded that under the condition of a fixed parameter $q$, Schwarzschild BH exhibit the maximum values for both energy $E$ and angular momentum $L$.
 Furthermore, when the angular momentum $L$ is kept constant, the individual influence of parameter $\alpha$ or charge $Q$ on the particle's orbital energy value is not significant.
 However, when energy $E$ is kept constant, parameter $\alpha$ shows a more significant impact on the particle's orbital angular momentum value compared to charge $Q$.
-This provides an important basis for distinguishing between RN black holes and other types of BHs.
-To further distinguish between different types of BHs, we plotted the periodic trajectories under various parameter conditions, based on the data in Table \ref{table1} and Table \ref{table2}, as shown in Figs.\ref{l} and \ref{m}.